shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 But then he got bored.
 “Maybe just one more card.”
 He pulled the top card off the deck and shoved the deck back into the drawer.

 He immediately felt nauseous.
 He went to the window, but vomited all over himself before he could get there.
-The arm bandage dissolved in his stomache acid, as did part of his clothes and some of the floor board.
+The arm bandage dissolved in his stomach acid, as did part of his clothes and some of the floor board.
 He got some acid on his scales, but instead of dissolving, it healed the cut he got from the arrow.
 He looked at it inquisitively.
 “This is interesting!”

 He went down stairs and asked the tavern keeper if he had any acid.
 The tavern keeper directed him to the alchemist shop in town.